 Questions to Ask Yourself Before Engaging a Host

 We’ve learned a lot about hosting providers over the last couple of years.
 One very important distinction to make between them is that each host has their own preferred method of handling website security issues.
 Some like to throw the kitchen sink at the problem and others place the burden squarely on website owners.
-Neither of these methods is wrong, but it is important for you to understand what you need to do to protect your website.
-Our advice to you is to do your homework and find the best host for your website.
+Neither of these methods is wrong, but it is important for you to understand what you need to protect your website.
+Our advice is to do your homework and find the best host for your website.

 - What is the host’s response to a website being hacked?